 How is drop-off and screening handled?

 As of right now, the current regulations require temperature checks for any person entering the building, and hand washing or sanitizing.
-There are also some exceptions allowed in to ensure the safety of students as long as social distancing requirements can still be met.
-Our drop-off times will be staggered so that people don’t all arrive at once, and there will be 6-foot social distancing lines for people to wait in upon arrival.
-Parents will still be able to walk children to their gate or classroom door, and parents are asked to wear masks during drop-off.
+There are also some exceptions allowed to ensure the safety of students as long as social distancing requirements can still be met.
+Parents will still be able to walk children to their gate or classroom door, but are asked not to go inside unless a special circumstance arises.
 We will work with families whose children have particularly challenging drop-offs.
-For the fall, rather than checking temperatures at the main front gate, the screening will take place at the child’s program gate.
-Please see diagram below for details:
+We are asking everyone to complete then at home health screener before arriving at school.

 What cleaning and sanitizing is happening?